Contact

 And the truth is, those aren’t simple questions to answer.
 It feels like there should be a figure or a percentage you can point to.
 An X% increase in revenue, retention, engagement, or development.

 It’s much more complicated than that.
 There are too many moving parts in coaching to narrow it down to any one thing.
-And anyone trying to simplify such a complicated equation is probably having you on.

 To effectively answer these questions, we need to go back.
 We’ve been supporting people at work with 1-2-1 coaching since 2016.
 Our philosophy since then has always been to put humans beings first, and we have seen that this has made a huge difference to the people we work with.
 Feedback from employees we’ve coached over the years gives us a good indication of how effective the whole coaching experience has been for them.